just-the-docs/just-the-docs/docs/ContributorHub/contributor-onboarding.md

 -   Part-time: any contributor that works no more than 20 hours per week is a part-time contributor.
 Any part-time contributors will be working on a contract, non-hourly, basis, and so is exempt from claiming overtime hours.

 -   Percent (%) of Time: Some contributors have other commitments and so have opted to commit a percentage of 40 hours per week.
-A contributor's compensation, based on the Worker Compensation Table, is then calculated on a pro rata basis.
+A contributor's compensation, based on the Contributor Compensation Table, is then calculated on a pro rata basis.

 For example, if a contributors commits to working 30 hours per week at a level 4 experience level ($7,000 per month in ETH), her salary for the month is adjusted to 75% of $7,000, which would be $5250 in ETH.
 The same adjustment is also made to the DXD vesting payment.